rumblesan/improviz/docs/configuration.md

 fullscreen: 0
 ```

 ## Font File

-The font used by default is arial.
-An alternative can be used by specifying a path to the true text file in the config file.
+The font used by default is arial but an alternative can be used by specifying a path to the .ttf file.

 ```yaml
 font: